 Credit ratings and outlooks are opinions subject to ongoing review by the ratings agencies and may change, from time to time, based on our financial performance, industry and market dynamics and other factors.
 Other factors that influence our credit ratings include the ratings agencies' assessment of the general operating environment, our relative positions in the markets in which we compete, reputation, liquidity position, the level and volatility of earnings, corporate governance and risk management policies, capital position and capital management practices.
 A negative change in our credit rating could have a negative effect on our liquidity because it might raise the cost and availability of funding and potentially require additional cash collateral or restrict cash currently held as collateral on existing borrowings or derivative collateral arrangements.
 It is our objective to improve our credit ratings so that we can continue to efficiently access the capital markets even in difficult economic and market conditions.
-We have unsecured debt that totaled \$11.5 billion at December 31, 2018.
+We have unsecured debt that totaled \$9.5 billion at December 31, 2019.
 Three credit rating agencies currently rate our long-term unsecured debt at below investment grade.

-We expect to fund our ongoing liquidity needs, including the repayment of \$0.8 billion of senior unsecured notes that mature in the next twelve months, primarily through our current cash, investments and unencumbered FFELP Loan portfolio, the predictable operating cash flows provided by operating activities (\$1.1 billion in the year ended December 31, 2018), the repayment of principal on unencumbered education loan assets, and the distribution of overcollateralization from our securitization trusts.
+We expect to fund our ongoing liquidity needs, including the repayment of \$1.1 billion of senior unsecured notes that mature in the next twelve months, primarily through our current cash, investments and unencumbered FFELP Loan and Private Education Refinance Loan portfolios, the predictable operating cash flows provided by operating activities (\$1.0 billion in 2019), the repayment of principal on unencumbered education loan assets, and the distribution of overcollateralization from our securitization trusts.
 We may also, depending on market conditions and availability, draw down on our secured FFELP Loan and Private Education Loan facilities, issue term ABS, enter into additional Private Education Loan ABS repurchase facilities, or issue additional unsecured debt.

-We originate Private Education Refinance Loans.
+We originate Private Education Loans.
 We also have purchased and may purchase, in future periods, Private Education Loan and FFELP Loan portfolios from third parties.
 Those originations and purchases are part of our ongoing liquidity needs.
-We repurchased 17.4 million common shares for \$220 million in 2018 and have \$440 million of remaining share repurchase authority as of December 31, 2018.
+We repurchased 34.5 million common shares for \$440 million in 2019 and have \$1 billion of remaining share repurchase authority as of December 31, 2019.